maidsafe/temp_safe_network/README.md

 ## Contributing

 Want to contribute?
-Great :tada:
+Great! :tada:

 There are many ways to give back to the project, whether it be writing new code, fixing bugs, or just reporting errors.
 All forms of contributions are encouraged!